GiovanniSalmeri/yellow-perpage/README.md

 Perpage 0.8.23
 =================
-Override system settings with per page settings.
+Override system settings with per-page settings.

 ## How to install an extension